richtmyermeshkov/GCD_Project/README.md

    After downloading this zip file, unzip it and be sure that the directory 'UCI HAR Dataset' is in the same directory as the script run_analysis.R.

-   The run the script run_analysis.R.
+   Then run the script run_analysis.R.
 This should result in a txt file HAR_data.txt appearing in the same directory.
 This is the necessary tidy data set.